xcat2/confluent-docs/docs/confluentswitchdisco.md

     # nodediscover rescan
     Rescan complete

+When specifying switches and net.switch value, ensure the attribute values match.
+Do not use IP in one place and a DNS name in the other, for example.

 Results can be seen by following `/var/log/confluent/events` or by watching `nodediscover list`:

     # grep example1 /var/log/confluent/events